ITER Members

 The ITER Organization has also concluded non-Member technical cooperation agreements with Australia (through the Australian Nuclear Science and Technology Organisation, ANSTO in 2016); Kazakhstan (through Kazakhstan's National Nuclear Center in 2017), and Canada (2020).

-*Update September 2023: The nations participating in ITER include the 27 European Union countries plus China, India, Japan, Korea, the Russian Federation, and the United States.
-Whereas Switzerland and the United Kingdom (pre-Brexit) had been participating in the ITER Project through Euratom, the status of both nations in relation to Euratom has changed.
-Switzerland currently has the status of a "non-associated third country" in Euratom while negotiations on an association agreement continue; as such, it is considered by Europe to be a non-participating member in ITER construction.
-The United Kingdom announced in September 2023 that it will no longer pursue an association agreement with Euratom, but that it will seek to continue and enhance its international partnerships, including with ITER.
-For the present, the ITER Project is honouring any existing contracts with UK and Swiss citizens and companies, but not concluding new contracts.
+*Update January 2025: The nations participating in ITER include the 27 member countries of the European Union plus China, India, Japan, Korea, the Russian Federation, and the United States.
+Switzerland: Whereas Switzerland participated in the ITER Project through the Euratom research and training program and the European Joint Undertaking for ITER (Fusion for Energy) from 2014 to 2020, negotiations on a continued association agreement after that date were not conclusive.
+With a status of “non-associated third country” Switzerland was considered by Europe to be a non-participating member in ITER construction.
+This changed with the conclusion of negotiations on the association of Switzerland to the Euratom research and training program in late 2024.
+As of 2026, Switzerland will again become a full member of Fusion for Energy, allowing Swiss companies and research institutes to take part in the ITER project.
+(See the announcement here.)
+United Kingdom: Following Brexit, and the subsequent withdrawal from Euratom, the United Kingdom discontinued its participation in the ITER project.
+In September 2023, the United Kingdom announced that while it will no longer pursue an association agreement with Euratom, it will seek to continue and enhance its international partnerships, including with ITER.
+For the present, the ITER Project is honouring any existing contracts with UK companies and research institutes but not concluding new contracts.

 Members: Domestic Agencies